The MA Program

 What about healthcare?

 Canada has a public healthcare system which provides good health care and protects students from debt should they fall ill while a student.
 There is an initial 3-month waiting period before joining the BC medical system during which students must enroll in a private plan provided by SFU.
 There is an excellent student health service right on campus for general medical attention and psychological counseling.
 Students who need specialist attention will be referred to specialists in the great Vancouver area.
 (And yes, you may choose your own general practitioner.)

 Where is Burnaby, BC and what is it like?

-Burnaby is a ‘suburb’ of beautiful Vancouver.
+Burnaby is a fairly large city in its own right, and part of the of beautiful greater Vancouver metropolitan area.
 SFU sits atop Burnaby Mountain (which is a very small mountain), with a campus and living community surrounded by forest.
-It is not uncommon to see a family of coyotes lounging on the grass, taking in the view.
+It is not uncommon to see coyotes lounging on the grass, raccoons, and the occasional black bear (no, they are not dangerous).
 Vancouver itself is vibrant, young city with a strongly multi-cultural population.
 Most people are drawn to its natural beauty and emphasis on cultural diversity.
 (A survey of SFU undergraduates yielded ~160 different native languages in addition to English.)
 In general, BC has a tolerant and open (if not perfect) society, one that most of our students come to enjoy and value.